Updated July 2026 · Reviewed by a Form 5472 specialist

 Source: IRS Instructions for Form 5472, filing address for foreign-owned U.S. DEs.
 Verified June 2026.

-For the full step-by-step process, see /how-to-file-form-5472/.
+For the full step-by-step process, see the Form 5472 instructions walkthrough.
 The key point for penalty purposes is simple: e-filing is not an option, and only a mailed or faxed package with dated proof stops the penalty and protects you.

 Form 5472 must be filed with the pro forma Form 1120 by April 15 for the prior calendar year.
 Filing Form 7004 by April 15 extends the deadline to October 15.
 Missing both dates without filing triggers the $25,000 penalty.